 This is where most mistakes are made: wrong dose, wrong timing, too long a treatment or poorly standardized product.

-correct daily dosage of rhodiola
+What is the correct daily dosage of rhodiola ?

 Common supplementation practices often range from 200 to 600 mg/day depending on the extract and the objective.